MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 Provides the current distance of objects from Misty’s Occipital Structure Core depth sensor.
 Note that depending on the scene being viewed, the sensor may return a large proportion of "unknown" values in the form of `NaN` ("not a number") values.

-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
-For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).

 ```JavaScript
 // Syntax
 misty.TakeDepthPicture([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+This command is not functional with the Misty II Basic Edition

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_TakeDepthPicture()`.
+For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 Arguments

 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
-If empty, the default callback function (`_<COMMAND>`) is called.
+If empty, the default callback function (`_TakeDepthPicture()`) is called.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).
 * skillToCall (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.